How To Install A Diffuser Plate On A Pit Boss 700FB

 3 Alternatives to Heat Diffusers

-The diffuser plate that comes with your Pit Boss 700FB will be a sheet of metal, separating the flame and the food.
+The diffuser plate that comes with this wood pellet grill will be a sheet of metal, separating the flame and the food.

 These metal diffuser plates can be made from stainless steel, cast iron, or porcelain-coated metal.

-The cast-iron plates are great for retaining heat, and the stainless steel ones are great when you need something corrosion resistant.
+According to Butter Pat Industries, cast-iron plates are great for retaining heat, and stainless steel ones are great when you need something corrosion-resistant [2].

 However, there are a few heat diffuser alternatives if you aren’t a fan of the metal.